ericholscher/ericholscher.com/site/blog/2014/feb/27/how-i-judge-documentation-quality.rst

-How I judge the Quality of Documentation in 30 Seconds
+How I Judge the Quality of Documentation in 30 Seconds
 ======================================================

 As a developer,